-Trump Says He Warned Turkey Incursion ‘a Bad Idea’: Syria Update
+Kurdish Forces Ask Trump to Prevent ‘Catastrophe’: Syria Update

 Juncker Calls on Turkey to Stop Operations (6:20 p.m.)

 European Commission President Jean-Claude Juncker, speaking to the European Parliament, urged Turkey to stop its military incursion into Syria.
 “I call on Turkey as well as on the other actors to act with restraint and to stop operations already as we are speaking,” Juncker said.
-“This military action is not leading to good results and we have to bring this to the attention of our Turkish friends.”If the plan involves the creation of a so-called safe zone, don’t expect the EU to pay for any of it,” he told lawmakers.
+“This military action is not leading to good results and we have to bring this to the attention of our Turkish friends.”If the plan involves the creation of a so-called safe zone, don’t expect the EU to pay for any of it,” Junker, who said he was speaking in his personal capacity, told lawmakers.

-Juncker was speaking in a personal capacity.
-The EU, composed of 28 governments — is still trying to come with a joint statement to address the issue.

 S&P Global Ratings Says Turkish Operation Poses Economic Risks (6:05 p.m.)